adlnet/xAPI-Spec/xAPI-About.md

 <a name="def-profile" ></a>

-__Profile__: A profile is a specific set of rules and documentation for implementing xAPI in a particular context.
+__Profile__: A specific set of rules and documentation for implementing xAPI in a particular context.
 Profiles generally provide a particular vocabulary of terms, some created specifically for the profile, and some are referenced from other vocabularies.
 Sometimes a profile might provide multiple vocabularies for different situations, and sometimes someone might curate a vocabulary from multiple sources without creating a profile.

-<a name="def-recipe" ></a>

-__Recipe__: Refers to a way of expressing how a common type of learning activity could be syntactically represented in the form of a sample xAPI Statement.
-A recipe is intended to be reusable by other developers or CoPs.
-It can specify the statement structure, objects and properties, the required values associated with each object and property, and the object identifiers.

 <a name="def-registration" ></a>